sc1341/InstagramOSINT/README.md

-The Instagram OSINT Tool gets a range of information from an Instagram account that you normally wouldn't be able to get from just looking at their profile
+The Instagram OSINT Tool gets a range of information from an Instagram account that you normally wouldn't be able to get from just looking at their profile.

+# Disclaimer

+warning: **FOR EDUCATIONAL PURPOSES ONLY** Unethical use of this tool could put you behind bars.
+Use Responsibly!

 The information includes: